 Good to know

-The renowned Footscape was initially built for runners with wide feet.
+Nike unveiled the renowned Footscape which was initially built for runners with wide feet.
 Designed by Tory Orzeck, it was introduced in the year 1996.
 Backed up by intensive studies conducted by Nike Sports Research Lab and Advanced Engineering Group, the shoe’s silhouette, recognized for its asymmetrical fastening system and air-encapsulated midsole, was among the most aerodynamic models during that period.

 Fast forward to the year 2000; another one-of-a-kind silhouette was born.
 Designed by Mike Aveni and launched in Japan, the Nike Air Woven was known for its superior comfort and its adaptive fit.